LLNL/scr/README.md

 which have their own [user](https://github.com/ECP-VeloC/component-user-docs) and [developer](https://github.com/ECP-VeloC/component-dev-docs) docs.

-For a development build of SCR and its dependencies, one can use the bootstrap.sh script:
+For a development build of SCR and its dependencies on SLURM systems, one can use the bootstrap.sh script:

     git clone https://github.com/LLNL/scr.git